 4. Local Packs

 Local packs help people find businesses, places, etc., in their local community.
-They usually include a map and business listings pulled from Google Maps and Google My Business.
+They usually include a map and business listings pulled from Google Maps and a Google Business Profile.

 If you’re a business interested in driving local traffic through local SEO, then this is the most important SERP feature for you.
 For many people, when they search for a local business on Google, businesses on the local pack are their first and only considered options.